 Here are some examples of previous events organised to raise funds for Rafiki – why not do something similar for us?
 Download our fundraising pack for further ideas and information.

 We had a wonderful evening in a breath-takingly beautiful venue, with live music, a magician and key note speaker – Mark Webber of Formula 1 fame.
-We will shortly be able to announce how much was raised from the first event of this kind we have run.
+We raised over £57,000 – an amazing total which will enable us to transform even more lives in Africa through education.
+Watch a short film of the evening here.

 Children’s activities at Churchill Vintage & Classic Car Show, Oxfordshire – June 2018